Abstract: Modulation Transfer Function and Subjective Quality Factor

 The problem with recommending books for further reading is that they tend to fall into one of several categories, all of which have problems:

 By now you will have noticed the book listing in the column on the left.
 If I had to pick one book which deals with resolution and image quality it would be the book "Image Clarity" by John B. Williams.It's written at a level that most people can understand.
 It deals with practical issues as well as the theory and the math is held to a minimum.
-Unfortunately it's out of print and used copies sell for more than the original cover price (which at around $60 wasn't cheap to start with).
-So you can get a copy (used), but it will likely cost you $80 unless you find it in your local used bookstore, when it might be in the $5 bin!
-I don't think there were very many copies printed, so it's not easy to find.
+Unfortunately it's out of print but there are a few used copies floating around.

 A couple of older books which deal with the basics of optics, lenses, aberrations etc. on a level which doesn't need a Ph.D. are those by Conrady and Fowles.
 Their advantage is that they are cheap - because they were written 30 years ago.
 However optics are optics and not that much has changed!